jpedro/jpedro.github.io/.posts/scrum.md

 ## Scrum

+"It is a truth universally acknowledged, that a single developer in possession of a good project, _must_ be in sear hate of Scrum".

 Scrum sucks.
+People shifting from "is it bad?" to "why is it bad?"
+And people still don't have a viable alternative.

+## Agile

+Agile, whatever that may be, is not enough.

 I like the ideas in the [Agile Manifesto](https://agilemanifesto.org/) but I understand for managers, that need to justify development costs (that ties directly to development time), that manifesto is meaningless.
 Wishful thinking.

-So Scrum saves the day as a way to get workers to commit to deadlines and track those.
+So Scrum saved the day as a way to get workers to commit to deadlines and track those.
 This is, obviously, important.

-Scrum even make a concession: it even allows developers to estimate themselves.
-(And most of the time they fail their own generous estimations.
-Slackers!)
+Scrum even make a concession: it allows developers to estimate themselves.
+And most of the time they fail their own generous estimations.

-## The fails

-"It is a truth universally acknowledged, that a single developer in possession of a good project, _must_ be in resentment of Scrum".

-  — Proud and Prejudiced

-### Work Killers
+## Work Killers

 Managers fail to grasp how hard is to get back into a coding state of mind (flow) after meetings.
 It can take hours.
+Most of the time it ruins the day.
+Yes, you might do something but it's not as productive as before that meeting.

 And Scrum is _meeting heavy_.
-This carries incredible appeal to managers, by giving them a feeling that they are in the loop.
+This carries appeal to managers, by giving them a feeling that they are in the loop.
+Which they should.

-There are 5 ceremonies, 3 of
-them are totally a waste of time and only one (a weekly meeting, combining task status and planning) is truly essential.

-### The wasteland
+Because they are the ones calming the customer down when things take longer.

-Agile is all about ad-hoc interactions ("Individuals and interactions").
-Scrum establishes processes, cadences, cerimonies, strangely named roles and resposibilities.
+But Agile is all about ad-hoc interactions ("Individuals and interactions").
+Scrum on the other hand, establishes processes, cadences, cerimonies, strangely named roles and resposibilities.
 Weird ways to track progress.
 What problem does "complexity points" solve?
 The only metric that matters is development time.

+Yes, Scrum, which is older than Agile, jumped into the Agile bangwagon, got a restart and promises to be cool and flexible and whatnot to get the devs onboard.
+But it really isn't.

 It's the most anti-Agile thing ever.
 It's processes and tools.
 And companies gobbled it.
-Because there's no widespread alternative.
+Because there's no viable alternative.

-These are 5 ceremonies:
+## The wasteland

+There are 5 ceremonies, 3 of them are totally a waste of time and only one (a weekly meeting, combining task status and planning) is truly essential.

 - Sprint Planning